geothermaldev/Apatite/docs/SETUP.md

 1. Open up the main [`index.html`](../index.html) file in your browser.
 You should bookmark this page now as it may be more difficult later.
    - This bookmark will serve as a link or "button" to send you to the websites you configure!
 2. Open up your editor and load the [`js/example.schedules.js`](../js/example.schedules.js) file to start writing your schedules.
 3. You should now pick what type of schedule to start with.
-Basil features two types and these are "event" and "weekRepeat".
+Apatite features two types and these are "event" and "weekRepeat".
 The first takes priority and runs on a specific date and the second repeats every specified day (eg. Mon-Fri, Tue-Wed).
    - If you are unsure of what schedule to pick you should start with the week repeat schedule.
 This the type most users are looking for!
 4. Once you decided which schedule type to use you can select a template to get started.
 There are only a few differences between the templates and most of the contents are identical: